renkun-ken/pipeR/README.md

 ## Performance

-Each operators defined in this package specializes in its work and is made as simple as possible, Therefore the overhead is significantly lower than its peer implmentation in `magrittr` package.
+Each operator defined in this package specializes in its work and is made as simple as possible.
+Therefore the overhead is extremely low and their performance is very close to traditional approach.
+This allow you to build long pipelines and perform intensive computations without worrying much about the performance cost of it.

-In general, `pipeR` is more than 3 times faster than `magrittr` and can be more than 30 times faster when the pipeline gets longer or when the data gets bigger.
-The detailed performance tests can be seen in issues.

-This package is only a simplified and specialized version of three types of pipeline operations.
-To assist your work, you can load both packages and use both set of functions and operators in practice.

 ## Help overview